ThibautMasnin/EDT_Project/README.md

 focus on 3 folders: controller, model and view

-each time, create a db matched with a model and controller, and a subfolder with model name for all the views responding to that model model name+Controller = Controller name
+each time, create a table matched with a model and controller, and a subfolder with model name for all the views responding to that model model name+Controller = Controller name